yohman/22W-UP206A/Weeks/Week04/readme.md

 Then...

-Fine a 15 minute time slot to meet with me to go over your project proposal.
+Find a 15 minute time slot to meet with me to go over your project proposal.
 I have allocated extended office hours this week!

 https://calendly.com/yohda/up206a?month=2021-10